SAP Commerce Cloud: Features, Architecture, and What It Actually Does

 How long does a Commerce Cloud implementation take?

-A standard implementation takes 4–8 months depending on complexity.
-B2C storefronts with standard features can launch in 3–4 months.
-B2B implementations with custom pricing, approval workflows, and ERP integration typically take 6–8 months.
-For a structured approach, see our 90-day migration playbook.
+Standard implementation: 4-8 months.
+B2C storefronts with standard features can launch in 3-4 months.
+B2B implementations with custom pricing, approval workflows, and ERP integration typically need 6-8 months.
+We’ve written a 90-day migration playbook if you’re coming from Hybris on-prem.

 Solutions for E-Commerce